Dungscape

 Connecting art, natural science, and conservation to showcase the ecological importance of healthy dung.

-“Dungscape” draws on museum natural history collections and rewilding projects to inform a series of (in progress) oil paintings.
+“Dungscape” draws on museum natural history collections (Bristol & London) and Knepp Estate rewilding project to inform two large oil paintings.
 These landscapes demonstrate the wildlife community that thrives around dungpats in the absence of chemical pesticides and fertilizers.

 Sketchbook

 A set of preparatory studies in a concertina sketchbook, mostly from museum collections, many using a microscope, completed between July and October 2025.
-The specimens match this spreadsheet of candidates for Dungscape oil paintings.
+The specimens broadly match this spreadsheet of candidates for Dungscape oil paintings, formulated in consultation with staff and volunteers at Bristol Museum & Art Gallery, and the Natural History Museum (London).

 The spreadsheet holds information from my observation, research, and conversations with curators (see acknowledgments and references).
 This is designed to ensure the finished paintings are credible in terms of behaviour, scale, context etc.

 The sketches highlight museum collections and curators as a direct source of artistic reference.
-My favourite figurative art is both expressive AND anatomically correct.
+My favourite figurative art has expressive impact, observational rigour and anatomical sense.
 In the context of such an ecosystem, the creatures have behaviours and characteristics that as a layperson I would miss.
-For example that only male purple emperor butterflies have iridescent wings and visit dung, or that ‘late successional’ fly larvae wouldn’t be present on a steaming fresh dungpat.
-By including labels, pins, and notes, the sketches draw attention to the cumulative inheritance of collections, and the value of organisation, preservation, and documentation.
+For example that only the male purple emperor butterflies have iridescent wings and visit dung, or that late successional fly larvae wouldn’t be present on a steaming fresh dungpat.
+By including labels, pins, and notes, the sketches hope to draw attention to the cumulative inheritance of collections, and the value of organisation, preservation, and documentation.

-The Dungscape paintings will be pastoral scenes, with flowers, trees, and cows based on the native Longhorn cattle at Knepp estate.
+The Dungscape paintings are pastoral scenes, with flowers, trees, and cows based on the native Longhorn cattle at Knepp estate.
 Bats and swallows swoop overhead catching insects on the wing.

 With dung (cow and rabbit) in the foreground, pronounced foreshortening allows the smaller invertebrates (such as parasitoid wasps) to be scaled up to be easily visible.

-To enable realistic settings for nocturnal and diurnal wildlife, the first two paintings will form a diptych, one set in daylight, the other at dusk, to read as a continuous plein air landscape when hung adjacent
+To enable realistic settings for nocturnal and diurnal wildlife, the two paintings form a diptych, one set in daylight, the other at dusk, to read as a continuous plein air landscape when hung adjacent.

 Related work